geofftaylor/scriptable-sonos-controller/README.md

 * Play a playlist in a room: `await controller.playPlaylist('My Playlist', 'Living Room');`

 (All of the methods are asynchronous, so use `await` if you need things to happen in a particular sequence.)

+See the Examples directory for examples of small and medium "now playing" widgets built using this module.